The Good Life (Three Days Grace song): Critical reception

+Chart performance

+The song debuted at number 85 on the Canadian Hot 100 for the week ending October 10, 2009, before becoming a single.
+The song peaked at number 52 on the Canadian Hot 100.
+It also reached number one on the Mainstream Rock Tracks and Rock Songs chart and number four on the Alternative Songs chart, matching "Break".
+It was the second most played song on the Active Rock format in 2010.

 Music video

 The band shot the video with director Michael Maxxis on March 23, 2010.
 The video was released on April 27, 2010.
 The video consists of the band performing in a garage, with Adam Gontier wearing a Citizen Cope outfit, with clips of people performing activities, both recreational and with violent overtones.
 The video ends with a man kissing his wife and leaving for work.
 In contrast to the clean and professionally shot look of previous music video for "Break", this video is filmed with a handheld camera in a messy, real world environment and makes heavy use of video editing effects and colour grading to look rough and visually vibrant.